waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Idea:** Create a `select_party_pokemon_tool` to automate navigating the party menu during switches.
 This would take a Pokémon's name and the party list as input and return the necessary button presses.
 - **Agent Idea:** Create an `encounter_log_agent` to take the output from `battle_log_parser` and auto-format it into a markdown entry for the notepad, streamlining documentation.
 - **Self-Correction:** I must be more holistic in my threat assessment.
 A single type advantage (e.g., Ground > Poison) is not enough to justify a switch if the opponent has coverage moves that exploit my Pokémon's other weaknesses or if my Pokémon's own attacks are negated by an immunity.
 I will strive to avoid this confirmation bias in the future.

+## C. 50-Turn Reflection (Turn 151035)
+- **Tool Idea:** Create a `select_party_pokemon_tool` to automate navigating the party menu during switches.
+This would take a Pokémon's name and the party list as input and return the necessary button presses.
+- **Agent Idea:** Create an `encounter_log_agent` to take the output from `battle_log_parser` and auto-format it into a markdown entry for the notepad, streamlining documentation.
+- **Self-Correction (Speed Assumption):** I must not assume my Pokémon is faster than an opponent's of the same species, even with a level advantage.
+Agatha's Lv58 Golbat proved to be faster than my Lv65 ECHO.
+This is a critical lesson in not making unverified assumptions about stats.